BenHargreaves/Event-Organizer/README.md

 ## Project Setup
 ### Using Docker (Recommended)
 The simplest (and best) way to get up and running is through Docker.
-Following the steps below will start the application in production mode, spin up a Postgres container, and define the necessary table schema along with some basic seed data.
+Following the steps below will start the application container in production mode, spin up a Postgres DB container, and define the necessary table schema along with some basic seed data.

 1. Clone this repo
 2. Install Docker (https://docs.docker.com/get-docker/)